 SPRING.
-This data analysis class provides the student with the skills necessary to identify and analytically investigate research questions from existing databases and to create new databases.
-In addition, students will learn how to present data and report results.
+This data analysis course provides the student with the skills necessary to identify and analytically investigate theory-driven research questions with the goal to investigate behavioral, social and cultural factors that contribute to the health and well-being of individuals, communities, and populations using existing and new databases.
+In addition, students will learn how to interpret and present data, and communicate findings to a variety of audiences.